Josseyo/Salon/README.md

 A sign-up form is availble on the site to allow users to submit their email address to subcsribe to our newsletter.

+The email address list can be accessed from django admin.

 ## Testing & Validation

 ### Manual Testing Protocol
 <details>
-<summary>Features and workflows were manually tested across different screen sizes and browser compatibility:</summary>
+<summary>Features and workflows were manually tested across different screen sizes and browsers:</summary>

 #### 1. User Story: Navigate the Site
 - **Test Case 1**: Verify all navigation links are functional.